Skip to main content

 The purpose of MEDF’s scholarship and fund opportunities is to provide financial resources for college students who are or who will be matriculating at various colleges and universities.

-The criteria for Scholarships is described below as well as in the General application.
+The criteria for Scholarships is described below.
 Please pay special attention to ALL requirements.

 MEDF also has specific funds (see descriptions at the bottom of the page) specifically for: